 I usually aim for a flat construction, that unburdens my wargaming table, whilst still adding another height level to the battlefield.

-Keep in mind to build them using sturdy material.
-Unlike stacks, they are not supported beneath.
+Remember to use sturdy material.
+Unlike stacks, they will not be supported.
 If you place your heavy lead griffon on some flimsy papercraft, you have to be prepared for an unpleasant encounter with gravity.

 Technically the possibilities are endless.
 As long as you stick to the same dimensions for your different elements, you can combine them in whatever configuration you want.